ProfessionalsJarrett R. Hoffman

 - Viking Global Investors LP in its investment in Rockefeller Capital Management;

-- General Atlantic in its investments in Authentic Brands Group LLC, Invoice Cloud, Morphe Holdings and Sonendo, Inc., and its sale of EN Engineering;
+- General Atlantic in its investments in Authentic Brands Group LLC, Invoice Cloud, Morphe Holdings, Marathon Health and Sonendo, Inc., and its sale of EN Engineering;

 - Authentic Brands Group LLC in its acquisition of Sports Illustrated from Meredith Corporation;